kapolyak/docker101-demo/README.md

 ### Demo steps:

-1. Start docker.
+1. Install Docker.
+Start Docker.
 Create a Dockerfile and .dockerignore file in your root directory.
 CD into that directory.
-Google it
+Refer to the official docs to get started: https://docs.docker.com/get-started/

 2. Build a Docker image
 ```